pstauffer/docker-bind/README.md

 Please verify, that the owner of the files is set equal to the user-id of the named user in the container.
 ```
-chown 1000:101 <confdir>/*
+chown 1000:101 <bindconfig>/*
 ```

 ## Bind Sample Configuration
 A working bind configuration is provided in the [git repo](https://github.com/pstauffer/docker-bind/tree/master/bindconfig).
 Just mount this example folder into the docker container and you're bind should work.

+## Bind Test
-You can test the dns responses with `dig`:
+You can test the dns responses with `dig` on the docker host.
 ```
 dig webmail.example.com localhost
 ```